-To install the AlienVault Agent on your hosts, you generate an installation script in USM Anywhere that is specific to your USM Anywhere environment.
+To install the AlienVault Agent on your hosts, generate an installation script in USM Anywhere that is specific to your USM Anywhere environment.
 When you run the installation script on the host system, the installed agent automatically registers with your USM Anywhere instance and configures the system to automatically collect data from the endpoint for threat detection.
 AT&T Cybersecurity recommends that the host system has a minimum of 4 GB memory and 2 CPU cores for the agent.
-See Windows, Linux, or macOS installation for operating system-specific requirements.
+See Microsoft Windows, Linux, or Apple macOS installation for operating system (OS)-specific requirements.

 Agent Deployment Details

-Click the displayed numbers to view a list of the items in the Assets page.
+Click the displayed numbers to view the agents in the Assets page (Environment > Assets).
 If there are unassociated agents, this page displays an alert to help you resolve them.
-See Agent and Asset Associations for more information.
+See AlienVault Agent and Asset Associations for more information.